iwasz/oledgui/README.md

 * [x] Write concepts for widgtes, layouts, widgteTuples, groups etc and use them instead of raw typename.
 * [x] Describe how the code works in a comment on the top.
 * [x] Make the functions std::ref aware
-* [ ] Separate directory for tests, and static_assert tests.
+* [x] Separate directory for tests, and static_assert tests.
 * [x] Composite widgets as a possibility (or implement the text widget with scroll buttons).
 * [x] hbox (vbox (), vbox()) was not ever tested.
 But it won't work anyway, because widgets have ho width.
 I could add tmpl. param `width` to the container widgets however.
 * [x] vspace
 * [ ] Prepare backends for:
-  * [ ] Zephyr
+  * [x] Zephyr
   * [x] Ncurses
   * [ ] Arduino
 * [ ] Colors are (at least for now) represented as simple integers.
 Color 1 == normal, Color 2 == highlighted / special.
 Rename color to Style, make 2 styles : regular, highlighted
+* [ ] Prepare for compile time optimization
+  * [ ] Cmake target which tests the size with a tool.
+Like size or bloaty.
+Saves a list with statistics + commit hash.
+Maybe a commit hook?
+    * [ ] Debug, release and -OS targets
+  * [ ] Benchmark compilation size.
+  * [ ] Benchmark cpu?

-Document TODO:
+# Documentation TODO:
 * When you implemnt a custom widget, bu default it is not focusable.
 Inherit from og::Focusable to change it.
-* Display has its own context, so you don;t have to use a window???
+* ~~Display has its own context, so you don;t have to use a window???~~ It was removed.
 * Some (text() ?)functions behave like the std::make_pair does in a way that they strip out the reference wrappers.
 * Only '\n's are recognized as newline characters by text widget.
 * No window in a window should be possible.
-Just display two one after another.
+Just display two, one after another.
 * Glossary :
   * container widget : layout, group & window.
   * composite widget : widgets returned by special factory methods which was designed to compose few other widgets in a container (for instance a text widget with buttons to scroll the contents up and down.)